-The field of experimental design historically evolved in the non-sequential setting (also called the \qu{offline} setting) where all covariate values of the $n$ subjects are known prior to treatment allocations.
-We first introduce classic designs that solve these two shortcomings in the non-sequential setting and then provide background on such designs in the sequential setting.
-Solving the problem of unequal number of treatments and controls is trivial non-sequentially by drawing one of the $\binom{n}{n/2}$ allocations vectors.
-This standard design is called a forced balance procedure \citep[Chapter 3.3.]{Rosenberger2016} but more colloquially, \emph{complete randomization}.
-The second problem of covariate imbalance was immediately noted by Fisher who (ironically) recommends against complete randomization. \citet[page 251]{Fisher1925} wrote that \qu{it is still possible to eliminate much of the \ldots heterogeneity, and so increase the accuracy of our [estimator], by laying restrictions on the order in which the strips are arranged}.
+To discuss solutions to covariate imbalances, we first discuss how this problem is addressed in the non-sequential setting where all covariate values of the $n$ subjects are known prior to treatment allocations (the setting where the field of experimental design historically evolved).
+Covariate imbalance was immediately noted by Fisher who (ironically) recommends against complete randomization: \citet[page 251]{Fisher1925} wrote that \qu{it is still possible to eliminate much of the \ldots heterogeneity, and so increase the accuracy of our [estimator], by laying restrictions on the order in which the strips are arranged}.
 Here, he introduces \emph{blocking}, an experimental design strategy that is widely in use today.
+Blocking is a more \emph{restricted} design than BCRD as it allows for even fewer possible allocations.

+Another strategy discards assignments if they do not meet a threshold of covariate imbalance.
+Upon discarding, a new assignment is drawn from BCRD.
+This restricted design is called rerandomization, a heuristic agreed upon by both Student and Fisher but only investigated recently \citep{Morgan2012}.

-Blocking is considered a \emph{restricted} design since it does not allow for all possible allocations.
-There are many such \emph{restricted} designs for non-sequential experimentation (e.g. rerandomization \citealp{Morgan2012}, \textit{a priori} matching \citealp{Greevy2004} and even direct minimization of a covariate balance function using mixed integer optimization methods \citealp{Bertsimas2015, Kallus2018}).
-However, the restriction should not be too severe so that allocations are more deterministic than random.
-If the designs are too deterministic, then the \qu{unknown covariate differences} (Cornfield's reason for complete randomization above) can be so large as to outweigh the benefit of reducing the known covariate differences leading to lower efficiency \citep{Kapelner2020} and lower power \citep{Krieger2020}.
+The extreme restricted designs of direct minimization of a covariate balance function using mixed integer optimization methods has also recently been explored \citep{Bertsimas2015, Kallus2018}.
+However, severe restrictions that are more deterministic than random violates Cornfield's reason for randomization above (the unknown covariate differences should be small) This violation can outweigh the benefit of reducing the known covariate differences resulting in lower estimation efficiency \citep{Kapelner2020} and lower experimental power \citep{Krieger2020}.

+Another method is pairwise matching \citep{Greevy2004}, a classical design that dates back to \citet{Student1931} who recommended performing the $n = 20,000$ children Lanarkshire Milk Experiment on exclusively identical twin pairs. \citet{Kallus2018} proves that for response models with the Lipschitz norm with distance function $d$, maximal efficiency is obtained for the difference-in-means estimator when $d$ of the bipartite matches is minimized.
+This means that allocating via pairwise matching is a theoretically-grounded robust procedure for a flexible class of response functions.